rsyncOSX/RsyncOSX_archived/README.md

 ![](icon/rsyncosx.png)

 [Please read the Changelog](https://rsyncosx.github.io/Changelog).
-If you want to discuss changes either create an [Issue](https://github.com/rsyncOSX/RsyncOSX/issues).
+If you want to discuss changes or report bugs please create an [Issue](https://github.com/rsyncOSX/RsyncOSX/issues).

 **Important:** read about the --delete parameter (see below) to rsync **before** using rsync and RsyncOSX.